Marvellous-Codeworks/Homepage/docs/TMS/pages/tab-health.md

 Open the Tab Health page from the extension popup or from **Tab Health** in the left sidebar (shown on every extension page).
 Available in Incognito windows too.

-Tab Health is a self-service diagnostic tool: it scans all of your currently open tabs, reports on the state of TMS's suspended tabs, and — when it finds something fixable — offers a one-click repair action.
+Tab Health is a self-service diagnostic tool: it scans all of your currently open tabs, reports on the state of TMS's suspended tabs, and when it finds something fixable, offers a one-click repair action.

 ---